Mini Art Grant

 Mini Art Grants will be awarded on an ongoing basis through the year for amounts up to $1,000 each.
 The program is funded through the Transient Guest Tax that is collected from local hotels, motels and bed & breakfast inns.
 A maximum of $5,000 will be awarded annually.

-Applications must be submitted a minimum of 90 days before the proposed project or event takes place.
-Mini grant applications will be reviewed monthly at the Liberty Arts Commission meeting.
+Applications must be submitted a minimum of 60 days before the proposed project or event takes place.
+Mini grant applications are accepted year round and will be reviewed monthly at the Liberty Arts Commission meeting (first Thursday of each month).
 Award decisions will be communicated within two weeks of each review session.

 - Individuals with permanent residence in the greater Kansas City metro area are eligible to apply.